 Every week Mat Corne scours the TV Guide for the best movies showing on UK free-to-air TV.
 So for those of you that refuse to pay for Sky Movies, Amazon Prime or Netflix, here are some of the best freeview movies for the coming week.

-Film4, Friday 27th, 21:00
+Film4, Saturday 29th & Friday 6th, 21:00

 Stock up on the tissues and brace yourself for Frank Darabont’s epic adaptation of Stephen King’s serial novel.
 Tom Hanks stars as a Death Row prison guard whose life is unexpectedly changed by a giant but gentle inmate, who displays some out of the ordinary powers.
 Hanks is good as usual, but is completely upstaged on this occasion by the performance of the late Michael Clarke Duncan, in what was undoubtedly his most memorable role.
 It’s hard watching at times, and doesn’t reach the heights of Darabont’s earlier prison based King adaptation The Shawshank Redemption, but there’s still plenty to admire here if you can cope with the long running time.

 ITV2, Sunday 1st, 18:20

 The first Star Wars film to take place outside of the main Skywalker saga focuses on the Rebellion’s mission to obtain the plans for the first Death Star.
 Felicity Jones stars as Jyn Urso, estranged daughter of the battle station’s designer, who is recruited by rebel spy Cassian Andor (Diego Luna) to help obtain information on the whereabouts of the plans, with the trail eventually leading them and their team to a daring raid on the tropical planet of Scarif.
 There are definite issues with the film, which were covered in our review when it was released, but it is packed with some of the best action you’ll see in a Star Wars movie and the finale serves as a perfect segue into A New Hope.